mgarsamo/EmbedDiff/README.md

 - The state-of-the-art method from DeepMind for protein structure prediction.
 - Provides highly accurate structural models and can be run locally or via cloud platforms.
 - More computationally intensive, but offers best-in-class accuracy.
 ---

-## 🚀 Quick Start

-To run the entire EmbedDiff pipeline from end to end: python run_embeddiff_pipeline.py

----
 #### 🧯 Output from Structural Prediction Tools
 - **3D Models** (`.pdb`) for each sequence.